-TSIG Consulting, Inc. (TSIG) recognizes the intent of the National Fire Protection Association (NFPA) Life Safety Code of maintaining 100% operability of the dampers.
+TSIG Consulting, a Division of the Greeley Company.
+(TSIG) recognizes the intent of the National Fire Protection Association (NFPA) Life Safety Code of maintaining 100% operability of the dampers.
 To meet this intent, TSIG offers an inspection and repair service which includes:

 - Follow Hospital infection control guidelines and provide dust control as required.

 - Work with your hospital staff to make certain the work is coordinated, especially on patient floors.
 For electronically controlled dampers, we will perform the inspection with your fire alarm vendor.